Cheetar/crypto-app/README.md

-# crypto-app
-Django based app for crypto ciphers strength analysis
+Django aplication for cryptography workshops